 Even if your company is fully remote, it will still have a remote work culture prospective employees will be interested in knowing more about.
 An overview of your work culture helps people see how they could fit into your company and your working methods.

 It’s also good to go beyond just describing what your company does.
 Including an overview of your mission and values is great too.
+If you’re a company doing outsourced link building, share more than just the technical details of the business, and let candidates know what company traditions and routines you have.
 This allows candidates to assess whether those resonate with them and if they would feel comfortable (and passionate) about working for your company.

 Also, give a brief intro into your organizational structure, the team they would be part of, and your working style, so applicants know what to expect.